HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="mobile-year-over-year-cms-lcp-performance.png",
   caption="Mobile year-over-year CMS LCP performance.", description="Bar chart, displaying the percentage of mobile websites per platform that achieved a \"good\" Largest Contentful Paint (LCP) score for 2024 and 2025.
-Duda leads with the highest performance, having 93% of its mobile sites meet the threshold, followed by TYPO3 CMS at 89% and Wix at 78%.
-While most platforms showed steady year-over-year progress—with Tilda and WordPress both reaching 53%—Weebly was the only CMS to experience a slight decline, falling to 54%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=625293536&format=interactive", sheets_gid="12600581", sql_file="TODO.sql", width=600, height=559
+Duda leads with the highest performance, having 94% of its mobile sites meet the threshold, followed by TYPO3 CMS at 89% and Wix at 81%.
+While most platforms showed steady year-over-year progress—with Tilda reaching 56% and WordPress both reaching 53%—Weebly was the only CMS to experience a slight decline, falling to 52%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=625293536&format=interactive", sheets_gid="12600581", sql_file="core_web_vitals_yoy.sql", width=600, height=559
   )
 }}

-In 2025, 53.77% of sites achieved a "good" LCP score, reflecting ongoing progress but also significant remaining variability.
+In 2025, 54% of sites achieved a "good" LCP score, reflecting ongoing progress but also significant remaining variability.

 Most CMS platforms show year-over-year LCP improvements.
 Wix leads with roughly a 10% gain, followed by Squarespace (+7%) and Duda (+5%).
 WordPress, Joomla, and Drupal each improve by about 4%, while Weebly slips slightly (around -1%).
 These differences align with platform-level choices around asset loading, image optimization, and default configurations.